-The other reason is that most purchasers of mid to high end electronic drum kits tend to already have some experience playing and have their favourites in this regard.
+The other reason is that most purchasers of mid to high end electronic drum kits tend to already have some experience playing, have the necessary tools such as sticks and have their favorites in this regard.

 This could refer to a drum stool that you can’t play without or a bass drum pedal that suits your technique like no other.